 The relative importance of these factors will differ for each deal depending on the stage of the business, the size of the deal and the preferences and goals of the investor.

-At Investible, we weigh the founder factors much more heavily in the early-stages, followed by the business model and then the remaining factors.
-For Series A or Series B rounds, the weighting shifts more toward the traction and is more evenly spread across other factors such as the industry, competition, risk, projections.
+At Investible, we weigh the founder factors much more heavily in the early stages, followed by the business model and then the remaining factors.
+For Series A or Series B rounds, the weighting shifts more toward the traction and is more evenly spread across other factors such as the industry, competition, risk, and projections.

 The Investible group of companies includes various entities who are corporate authorised representatives (CAR) of Boutique Capital Pty Ltd (BCPL) AFSL 508011.
 The full list of entities are detailed below/via a link.

 CAR has taken all reasonable care in producing all the information contained in the website including but not limited to reports, tables, maps, diagrams and photographs.
 However, CAR will not be responsible for loss or damage arising from the use of this information.
 The contents of this website should not be used as a substitute for detailed investigations or analysis on any issues or questions the reader wishes to have answered.